MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/single-region-secure-virtual-wan-global-reach.md

 The Azure VMware Solution private cloud has an ExpressRoute connection to its hub (connection **D**).
 The Azure VMware Solution cloud region establishes a connection to on-premises via ExpressRoute Global Reach (connection **A**).
 Traffic that travels via Global Reach doesn't transit the hub firewall.

-For your scenario, explicitly configure Global Reach to prevent connectivity problems between on-premises and Azure VMware Solution.
+For your scenario, configure Global Reach to prevent connectivity problems between on-premises and Azure VMware Solution.

 ### On-premises connectivity and traffic flow

 The following diagram shows the on-premises site connected the hub via an ExpressRoute connection (connection **E**).
 On-premises systems can communicate to Azure VMware Solution via the Global Reach connection (connection **A**).

-For your scenario, explicitly configure Global Reach to prevent connectivity problems between on-premises and Azure VMware Solution.
+For your scenario, configure Global Reach to prevent connectivity problems between on-premises and Azure VMware Solution.

 :::image type="content" source="./media/single-region-virtual-wan-3.png" alt-text="Diagram that shows a single-region Azure VMware Solution that has an on-premises connection." border="false":::